waltforme/random/kubernetes-managedfields/update_HTTP-PUT.md

   operation: Update
   time: "2024-10-02T17:19:44Z"
 ```
-The fields have a single manager which is `kubectl-create`.
+The fields have a single manager which is `kubectl-create` (operation: Update).

 `kubectl replace` the object using `nginx-0930-stable.yaml`, to change the image tag from `mainline` to `stable`.
 ```console